 14.4 In no event shall LearnerLab, its employees, agents and sub-contractors be liable to the Client to the extent that the IPR Claim is based on:

-14.4.1 a modification of the Service or Documentation by anyone other than LearnerLab or duly appointed sub-contractors and/or agents; or
+14.4.1 a modification of the Service or Documentation by anyone other than LearnerLab or its duly appointed sub-contractors and/or agents; or

 14.5 The foregoing and Clause 15.3.2 state the Client’s sole and exclusive rights and remedies, and LearnerLab’s (including its employees’, agents’ and sub-contractors’) entire obligations and liability, for infringement of any patent, copyright, trade mark, database right or right of confidentiality.

-15.1 Except as expressly and specifically provided in this agreement:
+15.1 Except as expressly and specifically provided in this Agreement:

-15.1.1 the Client assumes sole responsibility for results obtained from the use of the Services and the Documentation by the Client or Authorised Users, and for conclusions and materials produced or drawn from such use, including Output Material.
+15.1.1 the Client assumes sole responsibility for results obtained from the use of the Service and the Documentation by the Client or Authorised Users, and for conclusions and materials produced or drawn from such use, including Output Material.
 LearnerLab shall have no liability for any damage caused by errors or omissions in any information, instructions or scripts provided to LearnerLab by the Client in connection with the Service, or any actions taken by LearnerLab at the Client’s direction;

-15.1.2. all warranties, representations, conditions and all other terms of any kind whatsoever implied by statute or common law are, to the fullest extent permitted by applicable law, excluded from this agreement; and
+15.1.2. all warranties, representations, conditions and all other terms of any kind whatsoever implied by statute or common law are, to the fullest extent permitted by applicable law, excluded from this Agreement; and

 15.1.3 the Service and the Documentation are provided to the Client on an “as is” basis.

-15.2 Nothing in this agreement excludes the liability of either party for:
+15.2 Nothing in this Agreement excludes the liability of either party for: